Skip to content

 def size(self) -> int:

-"""Return the current size of the data on disk"""
+"""Return the current size of the buffered data"""

 @staticmethod